 Prior to the opening of SCCI, the operator, MHS, sought the input of residents in the neighborhoods surrounding SCCI to ensure a successful partnership with the community.
-A Community Advisory Committee was formed, and a meeting is held quarterly in July, October, January, and April, with representatives from MHS, the Housing Commission, San Diego Police Department, the City's Environmental Services Department, the Mayor's office, and San Diego County Behavioral Health
+A Community Advisory Committee was formed, and a meeting is held quarterly in July, October, January, and April, with representatives from MHS, the Housing Commission, San Diego Police Department, the City's Environmental Services Department, City Council District 8, and San Diego County Behavioral Health Services in attendance.
+Community members from the neighborhood surrounding Storage Connect Center II, located in the Chollas Creek area, also attend the meetings.